 The following system requirements apply to the following Veeam Agent for Linux configuration:

 To learn about system requirements for Veeam Agent managed by Veeam Backup & Replication, see the System Requirements section in the Veeam Agent Management Guide.

-To learn about system requirements for Veeam Agent installed using a nosnap package, see Appendix A. Requirements for nosnap Veeam Agent for Linux.
+To learn about system requirements for nosnap Veeam Agent for Linux, see System Requirements for Nosnap Veeam Agent for Linux.

-To learn about system requirements for Veeam Agent for Linux on Power, see Appendix B. Requirements for nosnap Veeam Agent for Linux on Power.
+To learn about system requirements for nosnap Veeam Agent for Linux on Power, see System Requirements for Nosnap Veeam Agent for Linux on Power.

 Important!
 Check considerations and limitations that apply to the supported hardware.

 Memory: 1 GB RAM or more.
 Memory consumption varies depending on the backup type and the total amount of backed-up data.

 Disk Space: 100 MB free disk space for product installation.